-The first missiological response that can provide a balance between Christian faith and African identity to Congolese Christians is to acknowledge and appreciate the positive aspects of Christianity and the great sacrifice and commitment European missionaries made to spread Christianity to them.
-Because, though a lot is said about how Christianity oppressed Africans by forcing them to compel "labor and then military enlistment into a speed and type of change they had not dreamed of" (Ross, 1955, p.
+The first missiological response that can provide a balance between Christian faith and African identity to Congolese Christians is to acknowledge and appreciate the positive aspects of Christianity and the great sacrifice and commitment European missionaries made to spread Christianity in Africa.
+A lot is said about how Christianity oppressed Africans by forcing them to compel "labor and then military enlistment into a speed and type of change they had not dreamed of" (Ross, 1955, p.
 162); however, no one can ignore the input of Christianity into Africans' lives in many aspects of their existence.

-Christianity has occasioned tangible changes in many African aspects, I can cite "the horizontal change, across the whole range of concepts and practices of life -in thought, language, religion, political and social organization, land, marriage, inheritance, occupations, economics, housing, disease causation and cure, recreation, communications of all kinds, and in nearly every other aspect of life" (Ross, 1955, p.
+Christianity has occasioned tangible changes in many African aspects, I can cite " the horizontal change, across the whole range of concepts and practices of life, thoughts, language, religion, political and social organization, land, marriage, inheritance, occupations, economics, housing, disease causation and cure, recreation, communications of all kinds, and in nearly every other aspect of life" (Ross, 1955, p.
 162).
-Other scholars emphasis the same idea saying that "Since its establishment, Christianity has made great achievements in the areas of education, healthcare, and rural development" (Sibani & Nyama, 2024).
+Other scholars emphasize the same idea saying that "Since its establishment, Christianity has made great achievements in the areas of education, healthcare, and rural development" (Sibani & Nyama, 2024).
+I can say that African countries could have never been what they are today if Christianity had not spread in Africa.
+Despite the continued existing challenges occasioned or left by European missionaries mostly European colonizers in Africa, Africans have many reasons to appreciate the sacrifice made to spread Christianity in Africa.

 The second missiological response is to understand that African cultures had some rituals that were oppressive and painful which the transformative power of Christianity has fixed.
 Victor Turner (Turner, 1973) said that Africa is well known for its multiple forms of rituals oriented to ceremonies such as birth, puberty, marriage, death, and initiation into priesthood.
 Some of those rituals lacked a sense of human dignity which Christianity has corrected.
-I have observed in many Congolese cultures many cultural issues related to marriage, puberty, and death are fixed by the transformative power of Christianity.
-Many rituals are no longer acceptable because the power of God for the redemption of humans and their entire cultures is at work.
+I have observed in many Congolese cultures many cultural issues related to marriage, puberty, and death are fixed or corrected by the transformative power of Christianity.
+Many traditional rituals are no longer acceptable or practiced because the power of God for the redemption of humans and their entire cultures is at work.

-"In the Akamba traditional society the woman who married an Iweto (singular) was herself a married woman, who was either barren or had given birth to Paul M. Kyalo 75 daughters only.
-After initial consultations between her and her husband, they choose the girl whom they want to incorporate into their family.
-The wife, in her husband's After initial consultations between her and her husband, they choose the girl whom they mant to incorporate into their family.
-The wife, in her husband's family, designated or pronounced the girl to be the wife of her son who was never born.
+An example of the Akamba traditional society about marriage, is that parents of the son decided or chose the wife for him.
+"After initial consultations between her and her husband, they choose the girl whom they want to incorporate into their family.
+The wife, in her husband's presence or in the presence of one of the elders from her husband's family, designated or pronounced the girl to be the wife of her son who was never born.
 Then negotiations began if the proposal was accepted.
-In all marital unions consent of all parties was highly sought.
-The duty of looking for genitor (the man with whom the iweto will bear children) fell on the woman's husband' (Kyalo, 2011, p.
+In all marital unions consent of all parties was highly sought" (Kyalo, 2011, p.
 74,75).
+This kind of arrangement is no longer promoted.

 Many other Congolese tribes had similar practices of stopping self-expression, freedom in people's mindsets, discrimination, and lack of justice.
-According to me, many of the African rituals did not promote human dignity.
-The reason is that today some of them are no longer applied because Christianity has shown the way by rescuing people from their ignorance.
+Many of African rituals about marriage and family life did not promote human dignity.
+Today, some of them are no longer applied because Christianity has shown the way by rescuing people from their ignorance and lost.